Ryouh/Feats-Revisited/Feats.md

 * When another creature hits you with a melee weapon attack, you can use your reaction to add 1 to your AC for that attack.
 * When you use the Attack action and attack with a two-handed firearm, you can use a bonus action to use the Disengage action.

+### Flash Recall

+**Prerequisite:** Level 3, Spellcaster that prepare Spells.
+___
+You’ve developed the ability to instantly recall an unprepared spell in moments of sudden necessity.

+* As a bonus action, you can prepare a spell of 1st level or higher from your spellbook or class spell list if you are not a wizard.
+This spell must be of a level for which you have spell slots.
+Once you use this feat to recall a spell, you can't do so again until you complete a short or long rest.

 ### Healer

 **Prerequisite:** Level 3.